How to Redefine Success After 50

 Today, I’ve been able to take all the lessons I’ve learned over the years and present them to you, here on my blog.
 If you are ready to learn then you’ll understand the lessons, apply them in your life and avoid the pitfalls I made, time and again.

 I’ve found a great community of women over 50 who have expertise in many areas of business that I do not.
 By partnering up with them it allows me to build my business faster, with prospects calling me instead of me chasing them.
-It has allowed me to avoid making some deadly mistakes which has saved me time and money.
+It has allowed me to avoid making some deadly mistakes which have saved me time and money.
 Wouldn’t you like to be able to generate an income working from home like that?

 So, to summarize this series of three articles about women over 50 who are tired of their jobs, wanting to work from home and join me in building a business; you have choices before you.
-Do your research making sure your choice lines up with your personality, passion and purpose.
+Do your research making sure your choice lines up with your personality, passion, and purpose.
 Find an expert to lead you, to help you avoid the pitfalls many newbies make.
 This will save you time, money and most importantly headaches.